Jim McBride (songwriter): Early life

 McBride was born Jimmy Ray McBride in Huntsville, Alabama on April 28, 1947.
 His parents were James Alvin and Helen Hillis McBride.
 His grandfather was a sharecropper in Alabama.
 McBride grew up listening to country music on WBHP with his mother.
 On Saturday nights, his entire family listened to the Grand Ole Opry.

 He attended Rison Elementary, and Lee Junior High, before graduating from Lee High School in 1965.

 McBride spent his younger years reading about songs, especially in the magazine Country Song Roundup.
 His favorite writers were Hank Williams and Don Gibson.
 He wrote his first song when he was twelve years old and began writing full-time at eighteen.
-When McBride was 21, he purchased his first guitar, a Yamaha FG75, learning to play from his uncle.

 In the 1970s, McBride brought his songs to Curly Putman, a fellow songwriter from Alabama who had started Tree Publishing in Nashville, Tennessee.
 Putman became McBride's mentor and friend.
 In the early 1970s, The Hagers recorded five of his songs and performed them on the television show Hee Haw.
 However, McBride did not make money from these recordings.

 Frustrated by his lack of success selling songs, McBride stopped writing.
 He worked for the U.S. Post Office for fourteen years.
-In 1980, McBride told co-writer Roger Murrah that he would quit his job and move to Nashville if their song “A Bridge That Just Won’t Burn” was recorded as a single.
+In 1980, McBride told co-writer Roger Murrah that he would quit his job and move to Nashville if their song "A Bridge That Just Won’t Burn" was recorded as a single.
 McBride says, "Roger called me one night and said ‘I guess you need to pack your bags, we’ve got Conway’s next single.’
 I quit the post office the day after Christmas, 1980..."